Realization of a Bosonic Antiferromagnet

 \subsection{Numerical simulation}

-The numerical data for the post-quench dynamics and the adiabatic passage of the Heisenberg models are obtained using the the $t$-DMRG algorithm in the framework of matrix product states.
-In the numerical simulations, we neglect the slight difference between the two types of nearest-neighbor links and adopt the geometric average $J=\sqrt{J_{1}J_{2}}$ as the spin-exchange strength throughout the chain.
-For the implementation, we use the OpenMPS library \cite{Jaschke:2018s} and fix the maximal bond dimension to $D=1500$.
-Convergence are achieved at a time step of $3\times10^{-4}$ s and $10^{-2}\ h/J$ for the adiabatic passage and the quench dynamics, respectively, with truncation threshold of $10^{-6}$ per time step.
-Finite-size effects are also investigated for several chain lengths.
-As show in Fig. \ref{figS6}, the results for system size from $L=40$ to $70$ reveal similar post-quench dynamics, and converge with our experimental results in statistical errors.
+Based on the Heisenberg spin model, the numerical results for both the post-quench dynamics and the adiabatic passage are calculated using the $t$-DMRG algorithm in the framework of matrix product states.
+In the numerics, we neglect the slight difference between the spin-exchange couplings of the two types of links and adopt their geometric mean $J=\sqrt{J_{1}J_{2}}$ in the spin model.
+We implement the methods using the OpenMPS library \cite{Jaschke:2018s} and fix the maximal bond dimension to $D=1500$.
+Convergence are achieved at a time step of $10^{-2}\ h/J$ and $3\times10^{-4}$ s for the quench dynamics and the adiabatic passage, respectively.
+The truncation threshold is $10^{-6}$ per time step.
+We investigate the finite-size effects by calculating the spin dynamics in 1D systems at several sizes $N$.
+As shown in Extended Data Fig. \ref{figS8}, the discrepancy between the curves for $N = 40$ and $N = 70$ is on the order of $10^{-2}$, indicating the volume convergence of our calculations.

-For estimating the temperature and the entropy of our state, we numerical calculate the Heisenberg model using a finite-temperature quantum Monte Carlo method (QMC) \cite{Bauer:2011s}.
-All the simulations are carried out in the grand-canonical ensemble on open chains of size with $N=70$, which is checked to be large enough to eliminate the finite-size effect.
+Temperature $T$ and entropy $\mathcal{S}/N$ of the state are estimated by comparing the experimental results with finite-temperature quantum Monte Carlo methods (QMC) \cite{Bauer:2011s}.
+All the simulations are carried out in the grand-canonical ensemble on a 70-site open chain.
+In such a large system, the finite-size effect can be eliminated.
 After $10^5$ times of thermalization, we continue to perform the QMC sweeps for at least $5\times10^6$ times to get the results under each setting.
 We choose the temperature $k_B T/J$ from 0.2 to 0.8 with a 0.03 interval.

-From the nearest-neighbor correlation of interest [$C(d=1)=-0.44(3)$], we derive the temperature of our system to be 0.53(7)$J$, see Fig. \ref{figS7}(a).
+From the nearest-neighbor correlation of interest [$C(d=1)=-0.44(3)$], we derive the temperature of our system to be 0.53(7)$J$, see Extended Data Fig. \ref{figS9}(a).
+In Extended Data Fig. \ref{figS9}(b), we present the next-nearest-neighbor correlation as a function of the temperature.
+At a temperature of 0.53(7)$J$, $C'(d=2)$ reaches 0.57(1) in this thermal state.
 The entropy per particle is obtained using another QMC method, which is called quantum Wang-Landau algorithm \cite{Wang:2001s}.
-The cutoff of series expansion is set to be 1000.
-As shown in Fig. \ref{figS7}(b), the entropy per particle is 0.42(5)$k_B$, which is deduced from the temperature of the spin chains.
+The cutoff of series expansion is set to be $10^3$.
+As shown in Extended Data Fig. \ref{figS9}(c), the entropy per particle deduced from the temperature of the spin chain is 0.42(5)$k_B$.